Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Tab S7/S7 Plus review: The only Android tablets to buy

-The Samsung Galaxy Tab S7 and Galaxy Tab S7 Plus represent the cream of Samsung’s tablet crop.
-These slates, which share most features other than screen and battery size, are meant to entice mobile pros with their high-refresh rate displays, premium materials and build quality, and powerful performance.
+The Samsung Galaxy Tab S7 and Galaxy Tab S7 Plus represent the cream of Samsung’s tablet crop and are two of the best Android tablets to date.
+These slates, which share most features other than screen and battery size, are meant to entice mobile pros with their high-refresh-rate displays, premium materials and build quality, and powerful performance.

 But do these tablets go far enough to take a bite out of Apple’s tablet supremacy?
 We find out in the Android Authority Samsung Galaxy Tab S7 review.

 - 2,560 x 1,600 (WQXGA), 120Hz